sterlzbd/roda/README.md

   :param => "user" matches "/foo?user=bar", "/foo?user="
   :param => "user" does not matches "/foo"

+#### :param!

+The :param! matcher matches if the given parameter is present and not empty.

+  :param! => "user" matches "/foo?user=bar"
+  :param! => "user" does not matches "/foo", "/foo?user="

 #### :term

 The :term matcher matches if true and there are no segments left.
 This matcher is